 It is pertinent to note that our temporal analysis of 'crime' is only an analysis of when the 'crime' was taken cognisance of or recorded by the police, rather than when the accused individuals allegedly committed the crime.
-The template FIR form in MP requires the citizen-complainant or the police to note the specific time at which the FIR is registered.
+The template FIR form in MP requires the citizencomplainant or the police to note the specific time at which the FIR is registered.
 It is important to state that the time of the FIR registration may not accurately reflect accused persons' realities of being implicated or arrested by the police.
 It may likely be that an individual has been detained or arrested for an alleged crime, but that their FIR is registered only after several hours or perhaps even after several days in police custody.
 In our data set, 70% of the FIRs were registered between 4pm and 11.59pm and nearly 20% of the FIRs were registered between noon (12pm) and 3.59pm in the afternoon.
-Just over 5% of the FIRs were registered between midnight (12am) and the early hours of the day until 6.59am.
+Just over 5% of the FIRs were registered in the mornings between 7am until noon (11.59pm) and just under 5% of the FIRs were registered between midnight (12am) and the early hours of the day until 6.59am.